kiplagatkelvin/kiplagatkelvin.github.io/content/posts/securing-virtualmachine-using-luks/index.md

 # Securing a Virtual Machine with LUKS Encryption and Best Practices on VMware: A Step-by-Step Guide
-### Securing a Virtual Machine with LUKS Encryption and Best Practices on VMware: A Step-by-Step Guide

 <figure id="f6b4" class="graf graf--figure graf-after--h3">
 <img